CharleneMcKeown/learning-day/README.md

     <img src="./images/vscode.PNG" alt="Create Codespace" width=800px />

 Let's spend a moment exploring the menu.
-If you have spent time using VS Code before and are comfortable, feel free to skip to the next step - [Setup Hugo](#Setup-Hugo).
+If you have spent time using VS Code before and are comfortable, feel free to skip to the next step - [Setup Hugo](#Step-2).

 todo.. vscode intro

-## Setup Hugo
+## Step 2 - Setup Hugo

-Hugo is a static site generator.
+[Hugo](https://gohugo.io/) is a static site generator.
 A static site contains web pages with fixed content, and displays the same content to every user who visits the web page.
 Generally, static sites are made up of HTML pages that are stored as files in a file system somewhere.
 They can utilise CSS for styling and Javascript for more complex features like page transitions, menus and buttons.

 Dynamic sites work differently.
 They generate their content based on making a database request.
 Think about a site like Netflix.com.
 You can log in, and you will see your library of favourite shows and movies to watch.
 Those are generated dynamically, and will be different for every user.